FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 export default CounterContext
 ```

-The file now exports, in addition to the <i>CounterContext</i> object corresponding to the context, the <i>CouterContextProvider</i> component, which is practically a context provider whose value is a counter and a dispatcher used for its state management.
+The file now exports, in addition to the <i>CounterContext</i> object corresponding to the context, the <i>CounterContextProvider</i> component, which is practically a context provider whose value is a counter and a dispatcher used for its state management.

-Let's enable the context provider in <i>index.js</i>
+Let's enable the context provider by making a change in <i>index.js</i>:

 ```js
 import ReactDOM from 'react-dom/client'